String graphs are quasi-isometric to planar graphs: Introduction

 A \emph{metric graph} $H$ is a graph along with an assignment of non-negative edge lengths (in this paper, the length of edges in (non-metric) graphs is otherwise always uniformly equal to 1).
 We can view metric graphs as a length space in which the edges are replaces by intervals of the corresponding lengths.
 When the edge lengths are within $D\subseteq (0,\infty)$, we say that $H$ is an $D$-metric graph.
+The coarse geometry of metric graphs tends to be harder to work with than that of non-metric (simplicial) graphs \cite{liu2023assouad}.

 Georgakopoulos and Papasoglu \cite{georgakopoulos2023graph} asked whether every planar metric graph is quasi-isometric to a planar graph.
 As a straightforward application of \cref{thm:stringmain} (see \cref{Lem:metrictostring}), we answer this in positive (note that every planar metric graph can be turned into a {$(0,1]$-metric} planar graph by subdividing edges appropriately).
 Such a planar graph $G$ can be generated in polynomial time.